 I remember eating tapioca pudding as a kid and loving it.
 Well, these are balls that are much bigger and of course chewier.

 Bubble tea was invented in Taiwan in the 1980s, and technically there are two types of Bubble Tea.
 Teas without milk and milk teas.
-Now there are so many options for milk, so those of you who can’t have cow’s milk, you can use almond, soy, and coconut milk, to name a few.
+Now there are so many options for milk, so for those of you who can’t have cow’s milk, you can use almond, soy, and coconut milk, to name a few.

 We have a few Boba stores here in the San Francisco Bay Area, and we, on occasion, will little treat ourselves to this refreshing tea drink.
-Well, now with Shelter in Place these little shops were closed.
-So, this left us with the only option, and we had to make our tea.
-It made complete sense that I needed to write a post on how to make bubble tea!

 *The following post contains affiliate links